-Disposition and metabolism of [14C]fasiglifam was evaluated in BDC male rats and in dogs following a single intraduodenal dose in rats and after oral administration to dogs.
-At a dose of 2 mg/kg, the mean total recovery concentrations of radioactivity at 24 hours postdose were 84.5% and 82.4% in rats and dogs, respectively; 81.4% and 78.2% of the dosed radioactivity were excreted into the bile of rats and dogs, respectively.
+Disposition and metabolism of [C]fasiglifam was evaluated in bile duct-cannulated male rats and in dogs following a single intraduodenal dose (ID) in rats and after oral administration to dogs.
+At a dose of 2 mg/kg, the mean total recovery of radioactivity at 24 h postdose was 84.5% and 82.4% in rats and dogs, respectively; 81.4% and 78.2% of the dosed radioactivity was excreted into the bile of rats and dogs, respectively.
 These results showed that [14C]fasiglifam was well absorbed in rats and dogs at a dose of 2 mg/kg, and that the absorbed fasiglifam and related compounds were mainly excreted into the bile.
-At a dose of 200 mg/kg, the mean total recovery concentrations of radioactivity at 24 hours postdose were 84.4% and 54.7% in rats and dogs, respectively, with 54.1% and 42.0% of the dosed radioactivity being excreted into the bile for both, respectively.
+At a dose of 200 mg/kg, the mean total recovery of radioactivity at 24 h postdose was 84.4% and 54.7% in rats and dogs, with 54.1% and 42.0% of the dosed radioactivity being excreted into the bile, respectively for both.
 Data regarding excretion of total radioactivity are presented in Supplemental Table 4.
-A previous study showed that metabolism plays a greater role in the elimination of fasiglifam than biliary and urinary excretion of fasiglifam in both species, and glucuronidation of fasiglifam was the predominant metabolic pathway in both species (Kogame et al., 2018).
-The proposed metabolic pathways of fasiglifam are presented in Supplemental Fig. 8.
-Hence, fasiglifam-G was the main component in rat and dog bile (ranging from 41.6% to 78.8% of the total radioactivity), and metabolic profiles of bile samples were qualitatively similar between rats and dogs (Table 2).
-The biliary excretion of unchanged parent drug in dogs was similar to or slightly higher than that in rats (the adjusted biliary excretion ratios of fasiglifam were 13.8% and 7.0% of the dose in dogs and rats, respectively, at 2 mg/kg), whereas the amount of fasiglifam-tau formed in dogs was at least 3-fold lower than that in rats.
+A previous study showed that metabolism plays a greater role in the elimination of fasiglifam than biliary and urinary excretion of fasiglifam in both the species, and glucuronidation of fasiglifam was the predominant metabolic pathway in both the species (Kogame et al., 2018).
+The proposed metabolic pathways of fasiglifam are presented in Supplemental Figure 8.
+Hence, fasiglifam-G was the main component in the rat and dog bile (ranging from 41.6% to 78.8% to the total radioactivity), and metabolic profiles of bile samples were qualitatively similar between rats and dogs (Table 2).
+The biliary excretion of unchanged parent drug in dogs was similar to slightly higher than that in rats (the adjusted biliary excretion ratio of fasiglifam were 13.8% and 7.0% of the dose in dogs and rats, respectively, at 2 mg/kg), whereas the amount of fasiglifam-Tau formed in dogs was at least 3-fold lower than that in rats.

-Hepatic Transporter Studies of Fasiglifam and Fasiglifam-G
+Hepatic transporter studies of fasiglifam and fasiglifam-G

-The uptake of [14C]fasiglifam into hepatocytes was investigated in rats and dogs, and the results are summarized in Table 3.
-The hepatic uptake of [3H]pravastatin in hepatocytes was also investigated as a positive control for evaluating Oatp function.
-In the presence of cyclosporin A, the hepatic uptake CL of pravastatin was significantly reduced in rat and dog hepatocytes.
-These findings are consistent with reported data (Shitara et al., 2004; Wilby et al., 2011), suggesting that the rat and dog hepatocytes used in the present study retained Oatp function.
-The hepatic uptake CL values of [14C]fasiglifam were comparable between rats and dogs, indicating that no species difference existed in the hepatic uptake CL of [14C]fasiglifam.
-The uptake CL values of $[^{14}C]$ fasiglifam in rats and dogs were ≥ 43 -fold higher than those of [3H]pravastatin, a substrate for Oatps.
-In addition, cyclosporin A, an inhibitor of Oatps and sodium taurocholate cotransporting polypeptide, had no or little inhibition (<20%) on the hepatic uptake CL of [14C] fasiglifam in rats and dogs.
+The uptake of [C]fasiglifam into hepatocytes was investigated in rats and dogs, and the results are summarized in Table 3.
+The hepatic uptake of [H]pravastatin in hepatocytes was also investigated as a positive control for evaluating Oatp function.
+In the presence of cyclosporin A, the hepatic uptake clearance of pravastatin was significantly reduced in rat and dog hepatocytes.
+These findings are consistent with reported data (Shitara et al., 2004; Wilby et al., 2011), suggesting that rat and dog hepatocytes used in the present study retained Oatp function.
+The hepatic uptake clearance values of [14C]fasiglifam were comparable between rats and dogs, indicating that no species difference existed in the hepatic uptake clearance of $\lceil ^{14}C \rceil$ fasiglifam.
+The uptake clearance values of $\lceil ^{14}C \rceil$ fasiglifam in rats and dogs were $\geq 43$ -fold higher than those of [H]pravastatin, a substrate for Oatps.
+In addition, cyclosporin A, an inhibitor of Oatps and Ntcp, had no or little inhibition (<20%) on the hepatic uptake clearance of [14C]fasiglifam in rats and dogs.
 These findings suggest that passive diffusion plays a more important role than transporter(s) in the hepatic uptake of [14C]fasiglifam in rats and dogs.
 The inhibitory effects of fasiglifam and fasiglifam-G on hepatobiliary transporters were evaluated, and the results are summarized in Table 4.
 No obvious species differences in potential inhibition were observed.